raaowx/wotd/README.md

 ## RAE (Real Academia Española)

 This script crawls the dictionary website published by the RAE public organism.
-The objective is to find the the word of the day in the main webpage.
+The objective is to find the word of the day in the main webpage.
 After find it the script will also search for all the meanings of the word.

 **Oficial web:** [DLE](https://dle.rae.es)
 **Robots:** [robots.txt](https://dle.rae.es/robots.txt)